Best Sports Bras for AA to D Cups of 2026

 The bra comes with removable pads, though our tester prefers wearing it without them.

-Beyond yoga, mellow hikes, and casual wear, this bra lacks the support of others in our test.
+• Beyond yoga, mellow hikes, and casual wear, this bra lacks the support of others in our test – which is what we would expect from a low impact bra.
 But, much like the low-impact Smartwool bra, this bra is comfortable enough to wear while sleeping.

-Despite the extra material from the high coverage cut, the Becksa Bralette performed well with sweat management.
-While it doesn’t offer quite as much breathability as the Smartwool or Outdoor Voices bras, we never found ourselves soaking the bra with sweat, even during hour-long power yoga sessions.
+• Despite the extra material from the high coverage cut, the Becksa Bralette performed well with sweat management.
+While it doesn’t offer quite as much breathability as the Smartwool, we never found ourselves soaking the bra with sweat, even during hour-long power yoga sessions.

-The Becksa Longline has a similar design to the popular Athleta Conscious Crop (see review in honorable mentions below).
+• There are many brands that make a crop style bra these days.
 However, we found that the Becksa has better support and served cup sizes A to D better than the Conscious Crop.

-Additionally, we think the updated Becksa Bralette fits true to size, with our B cup tester wearing a small and our C/D cup tester wearing a medium.
+• We think the Becksa Bralette fits true to size, with our B cup tester wearing a small and our C/D cup tester wearing a medium.
 The Conscious Crop had sizing issues for our C/D cup tester and customer reviews reflect this.

 Bra size availability: XS-XL